sarvex/dawn-bin/README.md

 Uses [Git LFS](https://git-lfs.github.com/) to store binaries.

-For the details see: https://github.com/michal-z/mach-gpu-dawn
+For the details please see: https://github.com/michal-z/mach-gpu-dawn